-To support those goals, the core provides clinically relevant models that are highly translatable, helping investigators bring treatments from the bench to the bedside in as safe a manner as possible.
+To support these goals, the core provides clinically relevant models that are highly translatable, helping investigators take treatments from the bench to the bedside in as safe a manner as possible.

 The Animal Models Core uses models developed from Mayo Clinic's patient-derived xenograft (PDX) living tumor bank to develop novel therapies.

-In collaboration with the Biospecimens Core and the Biostatistics Core, the Animal Models Core selects appropriate models based on source tumor (such as clinical parameters or germline genotypes) or PDX characteristics (such as drug sensitivity, mutation or gene expression profile) and expands them for use in experiments to evaluate treatment.
+In collaboration with the Biospecimens and Patient Registry Core and the Biostatistics and Bioinformatics Core, the Animal Models Core selects appropriate models based on source tumor (such as clinical parameters or germline genotypes) or PDX characteristics (such as drug sensitivity, mutation or gene expression profile) and expands them for use in experiments to evaluate treatment.